 This program addresses significant environmental aspects, such as: paper consumption, consumption of materials, consumption of products and chemical substances, consumption of precursor substances, consumption of sulfuric acid, consumption of electrical materials, storage of products and chemical substances, storage of cylinders

-Sustainable purchasing brings with it a series of benefits:
+Sustainable purchases bring a series of benefits:

-- Improve environmental practices
+- Improve environmental practices.

 - Reduction of costs and improvement in the efficiency of resources.